Lost and Found

 Other steps you should take to find your pet are:

 - Check other animal shelters in this region.
-Sonoma County Animal Care & Control has jurisdiction over stray animals throughout the unincorporated portion of the County, the Town of Windsor and the City of Santa Rosa, but four other shelters in the County have jurisdiction over strays found within various city limits.
+Sonoma County Animal Services has jurisdiction over stray animals throughout the unincorporated portion of the County, the Town of Windsor and the City of Santa Rosa, but four other shelters in the County have jurisdiction over strays found within various city limits.

 - At the shelter(s) also review the "Found Pet" and deceased animal reports.